zsoftly/pimp_terminal/wsl-setup.md

 1. Download the Meslo Nerd Font [here](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.2.1/Meslo.zip).
 2. Unzip the file and install the `.ttf` files.
-3. Set MesloLGS NF as your font in your WSL terminal settings (if using Windows Terminal, go to Settings > Appearance > Font face).
+3. Set MesloLGS Nerd Font Mono as your font in your WSL terminal settings (if using Windows Terminal, go to Settings > Appearance > Font face).

 ### 5. Configure Powerlevel10k